mozq/picto/README.md

 ## Installation

 ### for Mac
-1. Download DMG file 'Picto-X.X.X-mac.dmg' from [here](https://bintray.com/mozq/generic/picto/_latestVersion).
+1. Download DMG file 'picto-X.X.X-mac.dmg' from [here](https://mozq.github.io/picto/).
 (X.X.X is a version)
 2. Mount DMG and copy Picto.app to Applications folder.
 3. Execute Picto.app to start.
     - If the warning dialog of "can’t be opened because it is from an unidentified developer" is shown, try the following procedure